verrazzano/docs/content/en/docs/setup/install/verify/cli-verify.md

 ---
 title: "Verify using CLI"
-description: "How to verify the installed Verrazzano using the `vz` CLI"
+description: "Verify installed Verrazzano using the `vz` CLI"
 weight: 1
 draft: false
 ---